What is ScotCHEM?

 Each member has a seat on our Executive Board.

 What we do

 - The creation of critical mass in key research areas.

 - The maintenance of a broad and diverse intellectual capacity, ensuring long-term flexibility and responsiveness.

-- Cooperation, not competition, between its members, generates a collaborative and intellectually active culture capable of competing with major chemical research centres worldwide.
+- Cooperation, not competition; generating a collaborative and intellectually active culture capable of competing globally.

 - The coordination and enhancement of facilities and technical support infrastructure in Scotland.

-- The coordination of access to scarce major resources for the benefit of the whole of the chemistry sector in Scotland
+- The coordination of access to scarce major resources for the benefit of the Chemical Sciences in Scotland.

-ScotCHEM is grateful to the Scottish Funding Council and its member Universities for financial support.
+We are grateful to our members and the Scottish Funding Council for financial support.